All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 “They play the game differently and we don’t get many chances to play against teams like Japan.”

-Argentina failed to get out of its pool at last year’s World Cup, but gave a reminder of its qualities by beating New Zealand 25-15 last month for its first win over the All Blacks.
+Argentina failed to get out of its pool at last year’s World Cup, but gave a reminder of its qualities by beating New Zealand 25-15 last month for its first win over the All Blacks and having two draws with Australia.

-“It’s probably the most contrasting pool in terms of style and philosophy of play,” Jones said, “and that’s what makes it so interesting.”
+“It’s probably the most contrasting pool in terms of style and philosophy of play,” Jones said.
+“That’s what makes it so interesting.”

 The remaining eight qualifiers — two for each pool — will be known by November 2022, less than a year before the tournament, following a regional qualification process.
 At least two will come each from the Americas and Europe, as well as one each from Oceania, Africa and the Asia-Pacific region.

-The seedings for the draw were based on the world rankings at the start of 2020 — instead of after the recent autumn tests, as originally intended — because some teams such as South Africa and Japan haven’t played in 2020 because of the coronavirus pandemic.
+The seedings for the draw were based on the world rankings at the start of 2020 because some teams, including South Africa and Japan, haven’t played in 2020 because of the coronavirus pandemic.

 France would have been among the first seeds on current form, with Galthie having rejuvenated Les Tricolores — who are ranked No. 4 — since taking over as coach after the 2019 World Cup in Japan.